 From cozy date nights to birthday celebrations, The Highball and Alamo Drafthouse Cinema on South Lamar is the ideal place to spend cold winter evenings all under one roof.
 You can catch newly released films with a beer and queso in hand, or invite the girls out for a sing-along in The Highball’s private karaoke rooms.” –Samantha Brooks, Marketing Coordinator

 Stephen F's Bar.
-Courtesy of InterContinental Stephen F Austin Hotel.
+Courtesy of Stephen F Austin Royal Sonesta Hotel.

 Contributed by Katie Cook.